Best Backpacking Stoves of 2019

 STOVE TYPE - There are many different types of backpacking stoves, which can be a big source of confusion.
-Canister stoves, liquid fuel stoves, solid fuel stoves, alcohol stoves, and wood stoves are a few of the most common stove types.
-In my guide below I layout the pros and cons of each category and explain their best uses.
+Canister stoves, liquid fuel stoves, solid fuel stoves, alcohol stoves, and wood stoves are a few of the most common options.
+In this guide we'll discuss the pros and cons of each category and explain their best uses.

-COST - Backpacking stoves come in a wide range of prices.
+PRICE - Backpacking stoves come in a wide range of prices.
 Some are cheap and easy to make yourself.
 Others may cost more than a hundred dollars, but they usually provide much greater convenience and durability.
-I recommend a wide variety of exceptional stoves below and I pay close attention to value.
+We recommend a wide variety of exceptional stoves below and pay close attention to value.
 If you backpack a lot, it might make sense to spend a little more for a stove you plan to use for many years.

 COOKING VS BOILING - Most backpackers these days make very simple meals that only require boiling water for rehydrating food.
 For that reason, the main design for most backpacking stoves is to boil water quickly, not necessarily to cook.
-Freeze-dried meal packages, ramen noodles, soup packets, and rice/couscous/pasta meals are some common trail dinners that don't require much cooking.
+Check out our lightweight backpacking food guide for some recommendations on trail nutrition and our favorite backpacking meals.

 SIMMER CONTROL - If you want the ability to cook more complex trail meals, you’ll definitely want a stove with good simmer control.
 Some canister stoves and liquified gas stoves have this feature, but not all of them.
 Simmer control can be a handy feature even if you only plan on making simple backcountry meals.
 It’s a lot easier to keep a pot from boiling over when you have a choice between off and turbo.